SpacingBat3/custom-mime-types/README.md

 1. Clone this repository.
 2. Execute `install.sh` BASH script.
-3. Get yourself a coffee ☕️... or better not, installation is so fast that you will probably not even make it to leave your room before it finishes.
+3. Get yourself a coffee ☕️... or better not, installation is so fast that you will probably not even make it before it finishes.
 4. Logout and login to see changes for your current user.
 5. You're done!
 Enjoy extended MIME support 😄️.